nathanlane/industrialpolicyclass/README.md

 ## Office Hours & Communication

-__E-mail__ - It always helps to refer to the module in the header of your mail (__"Industrial Policy Class..."__).
+__E-Mail__ - It always helps to refer to the module in the header of your mail (__"Industrial Policy Class..."__).
 I do my best to answer e-mails promptly, but if for some reason you do not get a response, just nudge me.
 Especially with remote teaching, it's (sadly) not uncommon for things to fall through the cracks.

 __Office Hours__  -  I will hold regular teaching office hours each week.
 You do not need an appointment to see me during offce hours.
 Just come by and knock.
 If I am with another student, you may have to wait momentarily.
 Offce hours are intended for relatively short questions and interactions.
 For extended discussions, please email me for an appointment.